Stanko/retro-frame/README.md

 ![Retro Frame](retro-frame.jpg)

-Check few more images and videos [here](https://imgur.com/a/cLXGWWd).
+Check a few more images and videos [here](https://imgur.com/a/cLXGWWd).

 ## Disclaimer